jackfood/Half-codeInterpreter/Readme.md

 2. Click the "Save and Run Code" button to execute the code.
 The output will be displayed in the lower text area.

-3. If an error occurs during code execution, manually copy the error message and seek assistance in the web version of ChatGPT 3.5 Turbo (OpenAI account required).
+3. If an error occurs during code execution, the error message will be automatically copied to the clipboard for your convenience.
+Seek assistance in the web version of ChatGPT 3.5 Turbo (OpenAI account required) by pasting the error.

 ### Handling Excel/CSV Files